jmcnamara/xlsxwriter.lua/README.md

 # xlsxwriter.lua

-A lua module for creating Excel XLSX files.
+A Lua module for creating Excel XLSX files.

 ## Work in progress